cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-policy.md

 <sup>[a]</sup>If read access is required to the existing or new row (for example, a `WHERE` or `RETURNING` clause that refers to columns from the relation).

-## Application of Multiple Policies
+## Application of multiple policies

 When multiple policies of different command types apply to the same command (for example, `SELECT` and `UPDATE` policies applied to an `UPDATE` command), then the user must have both types of permissions (for example, permission to select rows from the relation as well as permission to update them).
 Thus the expressions for one type of policy are combined with the expressions for the other type of policy using the `AND` operator.